flosskosova/foss4g-2023/content/register/cancellation-policy.md

 ### BY THE BUYER

 The impossibility of attending the event by the ATTENDANT or an error when making the purchase will not be valid reasons to proceed with the full refund of the ticket price.
-Tickets can only be canceled and returned under the following conditions:

 The return policy in the event of cancellation by the participants will be as follows: